-(c) What kind of externality is present in the market for gasoline?
-Will this externality cause the private market to over or underproduce gasoline?

-There is a negative externality present in the market for gasoline, as the social supply function is greater than the private supply function.
-This externality will cause the private market to overproduce gasoline.

-(d) Please calculate the social optimum in North Carolina's gasoline market.
-Remember that, since there are no external benefits, the social demand line is equal to the private demand line.

-$$S{social}(p) = D(p)$$

-$$30,000P - 15,000 = 120,000 - 20,000P$$

-$$50,000P = 135,000$$

-$$P = 2.7$$

-$$Q = 120,000 - 20,000(2.7)$$

-$$Q = 66,000$$

-The social optimum price of gasoline in North Carolina is \$2.70, and the social optimum quantity of gasoline sold is 66,000 gallons.

-(e) Draw a graph illustrating the social optimum and the private equilibrium in the market for gasoline in North Carolina.
-Indicate which part of your graph represents the deadweight loss caused by this externality.

-(f) Now calculate the value of deadweight loss that you identified in part (e).

-Deadweight Loss = $$\frac{1}{2} \times (72000 - 66000) \times (0.5)$$

-Deadweight Loss = $\frac{1}{2} \times 6000 \times 0.5$ Deadweight Loss = \$1500

-The value of the deadweight loss is \$1500.

-(g) If the government wants to solve this externality problem the 'normal' way, would it involve using a tax or a subsidy?
-How large would that tax or subsidy need to be?
+- (c) What kind of externality is present in the market for gasoline?
+Will this externality cause the private market to over or underproduce gasoline? - (d) Please calculate the social optimum in Oregon's gasoline market.
+Remember that, since there are no external benefits, the social demand line is equal to the private demand line. - (e) Draw a graph illustrating the social optimum and the private equilibrium in the market for gasoline in Oregon.
+Indicate which part of your graph represents the deadweight loss caused by this externality. - (f) Now calculate the value of deadweight loss that you identified in part (e). - (g) If the government wants to solve this externality problem the 'normal' way, would it involve using a tax or a subsidy?
+How large would that tax or subsidy need to be? - (h) What is one alternative way that the government could try to solve this externality problem?

-The government would need to use a tax to solve this externality problem.
-The tax would need to be \$0.30, as the difference between the social optimum price and the private equilibrium price is \$0.30.

-(h) What is one alternative way that the government could try to solve this externality problem?
 Explain in a sentence or two how your alternate solution would cause gasoline suppliers to internalize their externality.

-The government could also use a cap-and-trade system to solve this externality problem.
-This would cause gasoline suppliers to internalize their externality by allowing them to trade permits to pollute, which would allow them to find the most efficient way to reduce their pollution.